Networks-Learning/counterfactually-harmless-matching/README.md

 # Matchings, Predictions and Counterfactual Harm in Refugee Resettlement Processes

-This repo is the PyTorch code of our paper, which is currently under review.
+This repository is the official implementation of [Matchings, Predictions and Counterfactual Harm in Refugee Resettlement Processes](#).

 ## Required packages ##
 - python == 3.9.13